ArsiaC01/Java-Methods-Programs-AP-Comp-A-2021-2022/README.md

 ### Forward
   All programs assigned from the *Java Methods Object-Oriented Programming and Data Structures* textbook.

-  The `.java` files are provided for all programs assigned in Mr. Tenzca's AP Computer Science A class from 2021-2022.
+  The `.java` files are provided for select programs assigned in Mr. Tenzca's AP Computer Science A class from 2021-2022.

-  >Benevolently provided *for the benefit of humankind and confused students* 😝.
+  >Provided *for the benefit of humankind and confused students*.

 ### Contents
 All programs are contained in packages in the `src` module.
 Packages are structured as `chapter##.exercisename`.